realpython/python-guide/docs/dev/env.rst

 Sublime Text
 ------------

-"`Sublime Text <http://www.sublimetext.com/>`_ is a sophisticated text editor for code, html and prose.
-You'll love the slick user interface and extraordinary features."
+    `Sublime Text <http://www.sublimetext.com/>`_ is a sophisticated text editor for code, markup and prose.
+You'll love the slick user interface, extraordinary features and amazing performance.

 Sublime Text has excellent support for editing Python code and uses Python for its plugin API.
+It also has plugins a diverse variety of plugins, `some of which <https://github.com/SublimeLinter/SublimeLinter>`_ allow for in-editor PEP8 checking and code "linting".

 IDEs
 ::::